MorphoSys AG at JPMorgan Healthcare Conference Transcript

+So we can have MorphoSys' CEO, Jean-Paul Kress, joining us at this 20-minute presentation, 20 minutes of Q&A afterwards and will be joined by the Board of management team.

-So with that said, thank you very much for joining us.
-And I look forward to the presentation.
+And with that, I said, thanks a lot for joining us today, Jean-Paul, and looking forward to the presentation.

 MorphoSys AG at JPMorgan Healthcare Conference Transcript